-Monitoring activities may be extended if additional funds are available before the completion of the project.
-Additional monitoring will not incur the costs associated with replacing the transducers or report publication.
-An additional 12 months (August 2014 through June 2015) of monitoring is estimated to cost \$45,450.
-At the current USGS Matching Funds rate of 25%, the USGS could match \$11,360 reducing the cost to \$34,090.
+Monitoring activities may be extended if additional funds are available before the completion of the proposed project extension.
+Additional monitoring beyond the period covered by this Application will require funds for another report publication.
+An additional 24 months (October 2016 through October 2018) of monitoring in the same manner is estimated to cost about \$60,000, plus substantial costs, estimated as \$20,000 for report preparation.
+At the current USGS Matching Funds rate of 50%, the USGS could match \$40,000 reducing the cost to others to \$40,000.